-- (a) The crown of all proposed roadways must be at minimum of 4 feet above mean sea level (NGVD) unless approved by the County Engineer.
-All proposed roads shall be designed to have a minimum of 2 feet of separation between the seasonal high water table and the bottom of the base coarse. - (b) Development of residential subdivisions in areas with high water tables (2' or less) shall: - (1) Include location of geotechnical borings throughout the subdivision on the lot grading plan. - Include the boring log information in tabular form on the lot grading plan noting the bore reference, adjacent lots, and minimum finished floor elevations (FFE).
-FFE's shall not be less than 2' above the water table. - 23 (3) Include statement requiring a Florida certified engineering report relating to 24 foundation for lots to be constructed/constructing within 2' from the water table to 25 be submitted.
+- 18 (a) The crown of all proposed roadways must be at minimum of 4 feet above mean sea level - 19 (NGVD) unless approved by the County Engineer.
+All proposed roads shall be designed to 20 have a minimum of 2 feet of separation between the seasonal high water table and the - 21 bottom of the base coarse. - 22 Development of residential subdivisions in areas with seasonal high water tables (2' or less) 23 shall include location of standard roadway geotechnical borings throughout the subdivision on 24 the lot grading plan as well as the associated boring log information. - 25

-27 2-1.6 Street Layout
+26 2-1.6 Street Lavout

-Where appropriate to the design, proposed streets shall be continuous and in alignment with existing, planned or platted streets with which they are to connect.
-Future commercial and residential subdivisions along major roads, thoroughfares and arterial streets shall provide access routes for all uses within the subdivision.
+27 Where appropriate to the design, proposed streets shall be continuous and in alignment with 28 existing, planned or platted streets with which they are to connect.
+Future commercial and residential subdivisions along major roads, thoroughfares and arterial streets shall provide 29 access routes for all uses within the subdivision.
+30

-33 (a) Connectivity
+31 Connectivity (a)

-34 Proposed streets shall extend to the boundary lines of the tract to be subdivided.
-If a 35 subdivision or an undeveloped parcel of substantial size (as determined by the County 36 Engineer or its designee) is adjacent to the proposed subdivision, said proposed streets shall 37 connect with streets in the existing, platted, or planned subdivision or parcel.
-However, nothing herein shall grant to any person or entity other than Escambia County any right of 38 39 access or right to require the granting of access.
-However, if the county engineer and the 40 applicant agree that the proposed subdivision should not connect with an adjacent subdivision, said connection will not be required.
-41 42
+- 32 Proposed streets shall extend to the boundary lines of the tract to be subdivided.
+If a 33 subdivision or an undeveloped parcel of substantial size (as determined by the County 34 Engineer or its designee) is adjacent to the proposed subdivision, said proposed streets shall connect with streets in the existing, platted, or planned subdivision or parcel.
+However, 35 nothing herein shall grant to any person or entity other than Escambia County any right of 36 37 access or right to require the granting of access.
+However, if the county engineer and the 38 applicant agree that the proposed subdivision should not connect with an adjacent 39 subdivision, said connection will not be required. - 40

-43 (b) Large Development Ingress/Egress
+41 (b) Large Development Ingress/Egress